JEFTEDARIEL123/InfoBot/README.md

-After installing node, run this commands in the folder that you downloaded:
+After installing nodejs and dependencies, run this commands in the folder that you downloaded:

 $ node deploy-commands.js